keenbytes/octo-linter/docs/all-rules.md

 If no configuration file is passed when running the octo-linter, its default configuration will be used.
 That configuration contains all possible rules and it can be found [here](https://github.com/keenbytes/octo-linter/blob/main/pkg/linter/dotgithub.yml).

+## Initialize configuration file
+Use `init` command that will create a sample configuration file named `dotgithub.yml` in current directory.
+Use `-d` to write it in another place.

 ## List of rules

 The list below outlines all available rules that can be defined in the configuration file to validate the compliance of our GitHub Actions code.